 If you have a day to spare in Milan, this is a great option.
 This exciting four-hour cooking class teaches several Milanese delicacies and specialties by a world-renowned chef.

-When class is complete, enjoy the meal and a glass or two of local wine.
+Enjoy the meal and a glass of local wine when class is complete.
 These classes are small, with only six potential chefs.
 The small group allows for individualized attention and much more fun!

 This tour experience includes: